-Purpose This curriculum is meant to prepare students for entry-level positions in Information Technology fields, and to update the technical knowledge of returning professionals.
-These classes will educate the student in the vital skills needed to enter the modern, in-demand field of Information Technology.
-Every company in the modern age requires a technical staff that is well-informed and up-to-date on the latest technology, and the AAS degree is designed to ensure that graduates have the knowledge that employers will look for and that returning professionals can quickly and easily update their knowledge in the field.
+Purpose: This curriculum is designed to prepare students for entry-level positions in Information Technology fields, and to update the technical knowledge of returning professionals.
+Classes in the program will educate the student in the vital skills needed to enter the modern, in-demand field of Information Technology.
+Every company in the modern age requires a technical staff that is well informed and up-to-date on the latest technology, and the AAS degree is designed to ensure that graduates have the knowledge that employers will look for and that returning professionals can quickly and easily update their knowledge in the field.

-Accreditation This program is accredited by the Association of Collegiate Business Schools and Programs (ACBSP).
+Accreditation: This program is accredited by the Association of Collegiate Business Schools and Programs (ACBSP).
 Virginia Western is accredited by the Southern Associate of Colleges and Schools (SACS).

-Occupational Objectives Students will gain the knowledge to enter or advance in a wide range of Information Technology fields, such as: Network Administrator, Web Developer, Application Developer, Database Administrator, or Technical Support Specialist.
+Occupational Objectives: Students will gain the knowledge to enter or advance in a wide range of Information Technology fields, such as: Network Administrator, Web Programmer, Database Developer or GIS Developer.